 Need another easy weeknight recipe?

-- Try my easy creamy beetroot curry, or vegan shahi korma for a curry fix.
+- Try my easy pink beetroot curry, vegan shahi korma, or creamy coconut mushroom curry for a curry fix.

 - Vegan peanut noodles are a great 15 minute meal option!

 - You can prep ahead with a big batch of super versatile mushroom and lentil ragu.